All Episodes

 Well, thank you for having me.

-Um I had the great honor of meeting with President Bush in summer of 2007 as a military mom.
+I had the great honor of meeting with President Bush in summer of 2007 as a military mom.

 I urged him at that time to have Congress really stand up about what the Democrats were doing, saying the war was lost and putting a lot of pressure on people not to fund the troops.

-Uh in retrospect, what he did was the right thing.
+In retrospect, what he did was the right thing.

-He didn't bring the fray down to their level with the with people just saying the most outrageous thing.
+He didn't bring the fray down to their level with people just saying the most outrageous things and let the military families, as a matter of fact, speak up.

-Yeah, but I I I've asked him this question.
+Yeah, I've asked him this question.

-And I it's tough for me.
+And it's tough for me.

-If I if I I try to put myself in uh in his shoes, try to imagine myself president of the United States.
+Try to imagine myself president of the United States.

 And in my mind, I'm doing everything I'm doing for the benefit of this country.

-If it's a terror attack uh that I'm responding to with military policy, it's to keep the country safe.
+If it's a terror attack that I'm responding to with military policy, it's to keep the country safe.

-If I'm coming up with an economic policy, uh social security reform, it is to benefit the people of this country.
+If I'm coming up with an economic policy, social security reform, it is to benefit the people of this country.

 I would turn them loose.

-It's too serious, it matters too much.
+It matters too much.

 He told me that I can't tell you how many times.